eth-cscs/node-burn/readme.md

 nid001276:gpu    589 iterations, 39224.21 GFlops,     30.0 seconds,    2.400 Gbytes
 ```

+### Power Measurement on HPE-Cray systems

+If running on a HPE Cray-EX system with `pm_counters`, nodeburn can be configured to generate a report of power consumption on each node.
+Enable it at build time with the `NB_PMCOUNTERS` CMake option (see below).

+`node-burn` will generate power reports from all of the energy counters that it can detect on each node - the values reported will vary according to the node architecture.

 ## Requirements

 C++20 for the C++ code, C++17 for the CUDA code.